A phase space approach to the wavefunction spreading and operator growth in the Krylov basis: Dynamics of the Wigner function and wavefunction spreading

 \section{Dynamics of the Wigner function and wavefunction spreading}

 We now take into account the time evolution equation of the Wigner function for the systems we are considering and use it to study the time evolution equations of the Krylov state complexity.
 First, we use the well-known fact that the evolution equation for the Wigner function can be thought of as a quantum Liouville equation, which reduces to the classical Liouville equation in the limit of vanishing $\hbar$, to find out the classical and quantum contributions of the time evolution of the Wigner function towards the time evolution of the Krylov state complexity itself.
-In the Appendix. \ref{sec_W_dot_2}, we also derive another equation for the time derivative of the Wigner function in terms of the phase space Krylov functions.
+In the Appendix. \ref{sec_W_dot_2}, we derive another equation for the time derivative of the Wigner function in terms of the phase space Krylov functions.